soliantconsulting/SoliantEntityAudit/README.md

 $view->auditOptions($entityName = null);
 ```

-Return all RevisionEntity entities for the given entity.
+Return all RevisionEntity entities for the given entity or
+a paginator attached to every RevisionEntity for the given audited entity class.
 ```
 $view->auditRevisionEntityPaginator($page, $entity);
 ```